bacriyoung/geoprop/README.md

 # GeoProp: Geometric-Semantic Synergy for Label-Efficient Point Cloud Segmentation

-**GeoProp** proposes a transductive framework for high-fidelity 3D point cloud segmentation under **extreme label scarcity (label ratio < 0.1%)**.
+**GeoProp** is a weakly supervised framework designed to bridge the gap between sparse annotation and dense semantic segmentation in large-scale 3D point clouds.

-By establishing a **synergistic coupling** between decoupled semantic representation learning and confidence-adaptive geometric priors, this framework effectively mitigates the inherent trade-off between semantic consistency and boundary precision in weakly supervised regimes.
+By establishing a synergistic coupling between decoupled semantic representation and geometric priors, GeoProp mitigates the inherent boundary ambiguity and high-frequency noise observed in label-scarce regimes (label ratio < 0.1%).
+The framework reformulates pseudo-label generation as a confidence-adaptive manifold regularization problem, achieving state-of-the-art transductive inference performance on the S3DIS dataset.

-## 1. Abstract

-Semi-supervised learning on 3D point clouds often suffers from high-frequency noise and boundary ambiguities when supervision is sparse.
-We address this by reformulating the pseudo-label generation process as an energy minimization problem on a semantic-geometric affinity graph. **GeoProp** introduces a **Geometric Gating** mechanism that serves as a differentiable structural prior, adaptively rectifying semantic predictions while preserving fine-grained geometric details through a confidence-aware manifold regularization strategy.

-## 2. Methodology
+## Core Methodology

-The framework operates in a coarse-to-fine manner, integrating three core components:
+GeoProp operates on a **Coarse-to-Fine** paradigm, integrating three key theoretical contributions:

+* **Geometric-Semantic Synergy**: A novel mechanism that resolves the trade-off between semantic consistency and geometric fidelity, utilizing semantic predictions as a base and geometric priors as structural constraints.
-* **Decoupled Feature Learning**: A dual-stream architecture (`PointJAFAR`) that explicitly disentangles semantic feature encoding from geometric embedding, preventing feature collapse under sparse supervision.
+* **Decoupled Feature Learning**: An explicit separation of semantic and geometric feature encoding (via `DecoupledPointJAFAR`) to prevent feature entanglement under sparse supervision.
-* **Geometric-Semantic Synergy**: A novel post-processing paradigm where semantic probabilities act as the base signal, constrained by supervoxel-based geometric voting and graph-cut optimization.
-* **Confidence-Aware Propagation**: A dynamic filtering mechanism that eliminates high-frequency noise while protecting high-confidence structural predictions (e.g., thin structures like chair legs) from over-smoothing.
+* **Confidence-Adaptive Regularization**: A differentiable Geometric Gating module that dynamically rectifies structural errors based on local confidence maps, followed by a graph-cut optimization for regional consistency.

-## 3. Quick Start
+## Quick Start

-### Installation
+### 1. Installation

 ```bash
 git clone https://github.com/yourusername/geoprop.git